-Germany in a Globalized World (GGW) is a four-course focus area within the international studies major.
+Germany in a Globalized World (GGW) is a four-course minor track within the international studies major.
 It is designed for international studies students who are interested in developing in-depth knowledge of German language, literature, and culture with a special focus on trans-cultural analysis and critical thought.
-Students pursuing the GGW focus area will receive a major in international studies and a minor in German.
+Students pursuing the GGW minor track will receive a major in international studies and a minor in German.

 Germany’s status as one of the world’s largest export economies and its geographical position at the center of Europe make it an ideal case for studying the history and dynamics of globalization.
 Students will develop their German language skills to understand the specific contributions of Germany to issues of large contemporary and historical concern.
 These contributions include the unique legacy of German thought.
 This extensive intellectual tradition has had a substantial impact on political theory, history, sociology, and economics—the disciplines that are fundamental for pursuing a major in international studies.